Accelerated Methods for Riemannian Min-Max Optimization Ensuring Bounded Geometric Penalties

-\blfootnote{$^\ast$Equal contribution.} \blfootnote{Most of the notations in this work have a link to their definitions.
+\blfootnote{$^\ast$Equal contribution.} \blfootnote{Most notations in this work have a link to their definitions, using \href{https://damaru2.github.io/general/notations_with_links/}{this code}.
 For example, if you click or tap on any instance of $\expon{x}(\cdot)$, you will jump to the place where it is defined as the exponential map of a Riemannian manifold.}